MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/troubleshooting-issues-and-resolutions3.md

 ## Installing BTARN on a computer without BizTalk Server causes missing files

 ### Symptom
- Running the ConfigFramework.exe file yields no results on a computer that does not have [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[btsBizTalkServer2006r3](../../includes/btsbiztalkserver2006r3-md.md)] or [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)] installed.
+ Running the ConfigFramework.exe file yields no results on a computer that does not have [!INCLUDE[btsCoName](../../includes/btsconame-md.md)]BizTalk Server or [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)] installed.
 You can only use this [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] configuration as an HTTP client.

 ### Possible Cause
  Two DLL files are missing from the installation.